String Theory from Maximal Supersymmetry: Conclusions and Outlook

 Without assumptions of a UV completion, any choice of $a_{0,0}$ and $a_{2k-1,0}$ gives a fully fixed 4-point EFT amplitude via the nonlinear relations \reef{eq:nonlinear_constraints_akq} and their expected extensions to higher-$k$.
 To constrain the Wilson coefficients further, we assumed in Section \ref{sec:pos} that the EFT arises as the low-energy limit of a unitary EFT with analytic perturbative 4-point amplitudes with the standard Regge behavior \reef{A4regge}.
 Dispersive representations then link the low-energy Wilson coefficients to integrals over the spectrum above an assumed mass gap.
 When combined with the nonlinear relations \reef{eq:nonlinear_constraints_akq}, we found that the numerical S-matrix bootstrap bounds appear to converge towards a unique solution, namely the open string.
 This strongly suggests that the only UV completion of a unitary strictly tree-level $\mathcal{N}=4$ SYM EFT is the open string.
-We emphasize that the analysis done in this paper is completely a bottom-up field theory analysis that uses no input from string theory.

 When the optimizer SDPB is used to determine the numerical bounds, one can also extract the spectrum of states.
 Doing so with the nonlinear constraints included, SDPB finds several states along the leading slope-1 Regge trajectory, but it also has a tendency to include states with high spin at low masses.
 These states are known analytically to be disallowed \cite{Berman:2024kdh,Berman:2024owc}, but SDPB allows them with very small couplings at finite $k_\text{max}$.
 To eliminate such states, we make the additional assumption that the spectrum does not contain them; effectively, this means that we assume the leading Regge trajectory to have slope one.
 (Note we make this additional assumption only for the purpose of making the spectrum plots, not for the bounds shown in Section \ref{sec:pos}.)
-Examples of the extracted spectra are shown in Figure \ref{fig:spectrum}.
+Examples of the extracted spectra are shown in Figure~\ref{fig:spectrum}.
 A description of the spectra and how they were generated is provided in the caption.

 The string amplitude is critical in $D=10$: one way to see this is that, in the Veneziano amplitude, the scalar string state with mass-squared $3/\alpha'$ has coupling-squared which for $3< D < 10$ is positive, vanishes in $D=10$, and is negative for $D>10$.
 Thus, $D=10$ is the critical dimension of the string: the highest dimension for which the Veneziano amplitude is unitary.
 The vanishing of this scalar coupling is captured by the SDPB spectrum in $D=10$; cf.~Figure~\ref{fig:spectrum}.
 The $D=10$ spectrum also captures the leading state on the first daughter trajectory, namely the spin-1 state with mass-squared $4/\alpha'$.
 A lot more can be done to analyze and clean up the spectra from SDPB, here we only present a sample of what such plots look like.
 Compared to other perturbative bootstraps of the Veneziano amplitude (e.g.~\cite{Berman:2024wyt,Berman:2025owb}), we find that the nonlinear constraints make SDPB slightly better at finding states on the daughter trajectories, but to the orders computed here, it is still not overly convincing.